arinspunk/figma-design-analyzer-mcp/readme.md

      - On macOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
      - On Windows: `%APPDATA%\Claude\claude_desktop_config.json`
    - Creates a backup of the existing configuration file
-   - Modifies or creates the configuration file to include "ClaudeTalkToFigma" in the list of MCPs
+   - Modifies or creates the configuration file to include "FigmaDesignAnalyzer" in the list of MCPs
    - Configures the command that Claude Desktop should execute to start the MCP

 5. Install the Figma plugin: